claysauruswrecks/vectorboss/README.md

 # VectorBoss

-Operationalized Vector Stores/Data via Django, Celery, MySQL.
+Operationalized Vector Stores and Datasources via Django, Celery, MySQL.

 THE BADDEST DATA HUSTLER IN THE SOFTWARE ENGINEERING HOOD